-All staff should be aware of the process for making referrals to Children's Social Care
+All staff should be aware of the process for making referrals to Children's Social Care experiences as harmful.
+Staff must speak to the DSL (or a deputy DSL) if they have concerns about a child.

 All staff should reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Staff should ensure that a victim is never given the impression that they are creating a problem by reporting any form of abuse and/or neglect.